Frequently Asked Questions

 Q: What services are provided?

-Answer: Any services and visits that you receive will depend on the home health assessment given by our staff and your doctor.
-There will be a personalized plan of treatment that will be established to meet your needs.
-This personalized plan will help determine the different services you will be need and the duration of home visits.
+Answer: The services and visits you receive will be based on a comprehensive home health assessment conducted by our staff in collaboration with your doctor.
+A personalized treatment plan will be created to address your specific needs.
+This plan will outline the types of services required and the duration of home visits to ensure you receive the best possible care.

 Q: When and how can I receive services?

-Answer: If you have private medical health insurance, we will verify your home health care eligibility directly from your insurance.
-Upon receipt of any assignment of benefits, we will bill your insurance directly.
-We will let you know if you have any deductibles or co-payments for the services before we start the care.
+Answer: If you have private medical health insurance, we will verify your eligibility for home health care directly with your insurance provider.
+Once we receive the assignment of benefits, we will handle billing your insurance directly.
+Before starting your care, we will inform you of any deductibles or co-payments associated with the services.

 Q: Medicare and Medicaid?